 This option is a must-have for business owners.
-It protects both your commercial and residential building from a lawsuit or liability charges when a third party experiences bodily injuries or property damage while on your premises.
+It protects both your commercial and residential building from lawsuit or liability charges when a third party experiences bodily injuries or property damage while on your premises.

 Electronic Data Processing Insurance

-If you run a tech-savvy company and posses many gadgets, including computers, you need the EDP policy.
+If you run a tech-savvy company and possess many gadgets, including computers, you need the EDP policy.
 That is because most standard commercial policies have limited coverage from computer networks, and having EDP covers your expenses from uninsured scenarios, like power surges and virus attacks.